 I freely admit this band is not for everybody.
 AMG is correct that the album is not exactly sweetness and light.
 Of course Dark Side of the Moon isn’t exactly a treatise on positive thinking either.
 It seems to have held up rather well.

 If after listening to the album you feel Crack the Sky is not to your liking feel free to send it back for a full refund.
 We want you to be happy with every Hot Stamper purchase you make.
 Every one is guaranteed to satisfy or we gladly take it back, no questions asked.

 Let’s face it, this is a BIG SPEAKER recording.
 It requires a pair of speakers that can move air with authority below 250 cycles and play at loud levels.
 If you don’t own speakers that can do that, this record will never really sound the way it should.

 It demands to be played LOUD.
-It simply cannot come to life the way the producers, engineers and artists involved intended for it to if you play it at moderate levels.
+It simply cannot come to life the way the producers, engineers and artists involved intended if you play it at moderate levels.

 We Want Mine

 i.
 Night Patrol

 Coming as it did after Crack the Sky’s critically acclaimed first album, the darker, more cynical Animal Notes was something of a shock.
 The grim lyrics are still expressed with a dash of humor, but on the first four songs, the laughs are through clenched teeth.